esetweb/translator/README.md

 (`langChildren` / `vDA`).
 Add `tt_content.pi_flexform` back to `excludedFields`, or set `translateFlexForm = 0`, to turn the feature off.

+> **Upgrading:** earlier versions shipped `tt_content.pi_flexform` in the default
+> `excludedFields`.
+If you saved the extension configuration back then, that
+> entry is still in your `excludedFields` value and keeps FlexForm content
+> excluded — remove it in *Settings → Extension Configuration* to pick the
+> feature up.

 ---

 ## 7. Automated translation — failsafe policy